-Perry Saidman is a pioneer in the field of design law, successfully representing clients in ground-breaking cases that have established the enforceability of design patents in court, cases such as Avia Group Int’l. v.
-LA Gear where the U.S. Court of Appeals for the Federal Circuit affirmed a summary judgment holding that two design patents on tennis shoes were valid and willfully infringed, entitling the design patent owner to increased damages and attorney fees.
+Perry Saidman is an acknowledged pioneer in the field of design law, having practiced in the field for over 30 years (he was in fact the very first patent attorney to use the phrase “design law” in referring to his practice).
+He has successfully represented clients in ground-breaking cases that have established the enforceability of design patents in court, such as Avia v.
+LA Gear where the U.S. Court of Appeals for the Federal Circuit affirmed a summary judgment holding that two design patents were valid and willfully infringed, entitling the design patent owner to increased damages and attorney fees.

-Well-known in legal and design circles as a leader in the field, Perry was the founder and first chair of the Industrial Design Committee of the American Intellectual Property Law Associations (AIPLA), and was the founder and co-chair of the Design Protection Committee of the Industrial Designers Society of America (IDSA).
-He also contributes to similar committees in the American Bar Association (ABA), Intellectual Property Owners Association (IPO), and the International Trademark Association (INTA).
-Past audiences have included the United States Patent and Trademark Office, the AIPLA and the Japan Design Protection Association, as well as numerous state bar associations in their CLE programs (e.g., California, Texas, Michigan, Ohio, New York, and Florida).
+He was also the founder and first chair of the Industrial Design Committee of the American Intellectual Property Law Associations (AIPLA), and was the founder and co-chair of the Design Protection Committee of the Industrial Designers Society of America (IDSA).
+He is a leading voice in similar committees in the American Bar Association (ABA), Intellectual Property Owners Association (IPO), and the International Trademark Association (INTA).
+He has given numerous presentations to the USPTO, the AIPLA and the Japan Design Protection Association, as well as many state bar associations in their CLE programs (e.g., California, Texas, Michigan, Ohio, New York, and Florida).

 Publications (links in bold):

 “Copyrights: Novelty or Originality?”, Journal of the Patent Office Society, Vol 55, No. 5 pp. 314-319 (1973).

 “Patent Law for General Practitioners and Business Lawyers”, Maryland Institute for Continuing Professional Education of Lawyers (MICPEL), Baltimore, MD, April 1980.